 6) Stella Gibbons Westwood.
 Hilarious bit of social climbing, somewhere between Barbara Pym and Daphne du Maurier.
 And also Flora Poste of Cold Comfort Farm – well it’s a crumbling building, she is young and lovely, and she sorts everyone out in the most satisfying manner.

 7) Anita Loos Gentlemen Prefer Blondes Endlessly amusing and entertaining – gold-diggers on the make in Paris and New York

 8) Bridget Jones Diary by Helen Fielding.
 She’ll live forever.

 9) An Education by Lynn Barber – even though it’s a true story.

 10) Hilary McKay’s series of YA books about the Casson Family (beginning with Saffy’s Angel, here on the blog) fall very much into this category, in a weird kind of way: Caddy, the oldest child, is of an age to do A Levels and fall in love, though in fact she is not the true focus of the books, her younger siblings are.
 The eccentric and Bohemian family with some secrets and surprises should be all kinds of annoying, but actually these books are wonderful, and you would have to have a heart of stone to resist them: they live on in your mind like the best book characters do.

-11) Agatha Christie’s Man in a Brown Suit.
+11) Agatha Christie’s The Man in the Brown Suit.
 If you’ve only read Poirot or Marple, this 1924 book might come as a surprise.
-Anne Beddingfield, penniless orphan, sets out to find adventure, succeeds, and meets Mr Right along the way.
+Anne Beddingfeld, penniless orphan, sets out to find adventure, succeeds, and meets Mr Right along the way.
 It’s very clever and very funny.